developingchase/wawkelk/README.md

 Presented at Bsides Idaho 2020 (https://www.youtube.com/watch?v=MU3hu3WuRA0).
 Slides in repo (Wireless Analysis with Kismet and ELK (WAWKELK).pdf).

-Updated in 2023 for the new version of ELK that had some breaking changes.
+NEW - Updated in 2023 for the new version of ELK that had some breaking changes.

 # Zero to Hero
 1. Download the Bitnami VM (https://bitnami.com/stack/elk/virtual-machine)